About Van Wert County

 Mugshots & Booking Photos

-Mugshots in Van Wert County are taken and retained by the Van Wert County Sheriff's Office during the booking process.
+Mugshots in Van Wert County are taken and retained by Van Wert County Sheriff's Office during the booking process.
 These images are part of the arrest record and can be accessed through the Sheriff's Office.
 While some mugshots may be available online, others require a formal request to view.
 Ohio does not have specific mugshot removal laws, but individuals may petition for removal or sealing of records under certain circumstances.

 Courts & Case Records

-The Van Wert County Court system consists of multiple courts with distinct jurisdictions.
-The Van Wert County Common Pleas Court, located at 121 East Main Street, Van Wert, OH 45891, serves as the general jurisdiction trial court handling felony criminal cases, civil cases exceeding $15,000, domestic relations matters including divorce and custody, juvenile cases, and probate matters.
-The court can be reached at (419) 238-0843.
+Van Wert County Court system consists of multiple courts with distinct jurisdictions.
+Van Wert County Common Pleas Court, located at 121 East Main Street, Van Wert, OH 45891, is the general jurisdiction trial court handling felony criminal cases, civil cases exceeding $15,000, domestic relations matters including divorce and custody, juvenile cases, and probate matters.
+The court can be contacted through the office’s website.
+Van Wert County also has a County Court located at the same address, which handles misdemeanor criminal cases, traffic violations, and civil cases with amounts in controversy up to $15,000.

 • Some case information may be available through the Ohio Supreme Court's public access system, though Van Wert County's full participation in online case databases varies by court division.